A one-day course for doctors and health professionals

 plus GST 10%

-Includes: morning tea and lunch, a comprehensive women's health resource pack, additional reading after the course.
+Includes morning tea, afternoon tea and lunch, course booklet, a comprehensive women's health resource pack and additional reading after the course.

-- Victorian rural GPs and registrars are eligible to apply to the Rural Workforce Agency of Victoria (RWAV) for the Department of Health CPD for Rural GPs-Subsidy Program that can subsidise registration, travel and accommodation costs.
+- Victorian rural GPs and registrars are eligible to apply to the Rural Workforce Agency of Victoria (RWAV) for the Department of Health Medical Professional Development Subsidy Program that can subsidise registration, travel and accommodation costs.

 - Doctors recruited under the Victorian Overseas Trained Doctors Rural Recruitment Scheme (VORRS) have their course fees fully subsidised.
-They can apply to the RWAV for the Department of Health CPD for Rural GPs-Subsidy Program that can subsidise travel and accommodation costs.
+They can also apply to the RWAV for the Department of Health Medical Professional Development Subsidy Program that can subsidise travel and accommodation costs.